leesavage09/notinstagram/README.md

 # Structure

-## Back end
+## Backend

-notinstagrams back end consists of a JSON REST api is built with Ruby on Rails and backed by a PostgreSQL database.
+notinstagrams backend consists of a JSON REST api is built with Ruby on Rails and backed by a PostgreSQL database.
 Ruby on Rails was chosen for its Convention over Configuration philosophy and strict (MVC) architectural pattern.

-### Significatnt Back end Libraries
+### Significatnt Backend Libraries

 * [jbuilder](https://github.com/rails/jbuilder) - format JSON views
 * [bcrypt](https://github.com/codahale/bcrypt-ruby) - password-hashing